Senior Academic Advisor

 - B.A.
 Music, George Mason University

 Lynn has been recognized by her peers for her distinguished service to the University.
-She serves as the co-chair of the Mason Academic Advisor Network, a body whose purpose is to improve communication and collaboration between advisors, and ensure that all Mason students receive the type of personal attention that Lynn is able to provide to Music students.
+She has served as the co-chair of the Mason Academic Advisor Network, a body whose purpose is to improve communication and collaboration between advisors, and ensure that all Mason students receive the type of personal attention that Lynn is able to provide to Music students.
 In 2015, Lynn was awarded the highest achievement that Mason offers its advisors when she was voted the Academic Advisor of the Year; this award is special because it is determined by direct feedback from faculty, staff, and most importantly, the students themselves.
 In addition to her official capacity as advisor, Lynn serves as a member of the Alumni Board of the College of Visual and Performing Arts.

 Contact Mrs. Wildman: firstname.lastname@example.org